 - 1. Implement the community-led vision for the Tukwila International Boulevard neighborhood. - 2.
 Work with businesses to finalize and implement the City's Southcenter Plan. - 3.
 Continue to support the development of Tukwila South. - 4.
 Tailor land use codes for the specific circumstances of individual subdistricts rather than applying one set of codes citywide. - 5.
-Identify public and private infrastructure investments that will be needed to support the long-term vision for specific areas of the City. - Use multi-department teams in long-term planning efforts to establish shared goals and target City investments in catalytic projects. - E. Build and maintain public infrastructure that supports a healthy and attractive built and natural environment. - 1.
-Ensure that all neighborhoods and business districts have the necessary utilities, roads, bridges, sidewalks, and other infrastructure to thrive. - 2.
-Ensure that all public infrastructure in the City supports a healthy and attractive natural environment.
+Identify public and private infrastructure investments that will be needed to support the long-term vision for specific areas of the City. - Use multi-department teams in long-term planning efforts to establish shared goals and target City investments in catalytic projects.

+Tukwila Village

-Tukwila Village is a new mixeduse neighborhood planned for Tukwila International Boulevard and South 144th Street.
+is a new mixeduse neighborhood

+planned for Tukwila

+International Boulevard

+and South 144th

+Street.